bhavya-choudhary-githost/beginner-projects/Frontend/js/js.md

 ## 13 Array Methods
 - `forEach`
-    - Method used to iterate over the elements of an array and apply a function(callback) to each element
+    - accepts a callback then executes function once for each array element
     - element index array are predefined parameters for these
     ```js
     let fruits = ["apPle", "baNana", "manGo"];